dhellmann/pymotw/PyMOTW/Cookie/index.rst

     :synopsis: Working with HTTP cookies from the server side.

 :Purpose: The Cookie module defines classes for parsing and creating HTTP cookie headers.
-:Python Version: 2.1 and later
+:Available In: 2.1 and later

 Cookies have been a part of the HTTP protocol for a long time.
 All of the modern web development frameworks provide easy access to cookies so a